STAR Assessor's Guide

 - Question: How long must the STAR application and other required documentation be kept?

 Answer: Government records may be discarded only as authorized by State Archives and Records Administration.
-Its retention schedule for municipal records (MU-1: No. 589) indicates that original tax exemption applications and supporting documents are to be retained for six years after final renewal or denial of the exemption.
+Its retention schedule for municipal records (MU-1: No. 589) indicates that original tax exemption applications and supporting documents are to be retained for six years after the expiration of the exemption.
+Materials for denied applications should be retained for six years after final determination.
 Renewal applications are to be kept for six years as well.

 - Question: The STAR application form (RP-425 rev.) states that the owners must supply copies of their income tax forms along with an application for an Enhanced STAR exemption.
 Just what does this mean?
 For example, must an applicant supply both sides of a federal 1040 form since the income information is on one side of the form and the signatures are on the other?

 Answer: In the case of the forms where the income information and the signatures are not on the same side of the form, copies of both sides of the form must be provided.
 However, there is no reason to routinely require applicants to provide copies of supporting schedules and documents.